cid-harvard/py-ecomplexity/README.md

 asymmetric: Used to calculate product proximities, indicates whether
     to generate asymmetric proximity matrix (True) or symmetric (False).
     *default* False.
+knn: Number of nearest neighbors from proximity matrix to use to calculate
+    density.
+Will use entire proximity matrix if None.
+    *default* None.
 ```

 ## FAQ